Berrington parkland walk

 The 14 acre lake was created by Brown around 1778 as a feature as well as a recreational resource for the family.
 It is home for much wildlife including swans, ducks, geese and the island on the centre acts as a nesting site for herons in the spring.
 There are also plenty of fish and insects which live in the water; see if you can spot any.

-Fork right along the edge of the small wood then carry on across the field towards the left hand side of the mansion, where you will see a gate that takes you into the gardens.
+With the barn on your left hand side, carry on across the field towards the left hand side of the mansion, where you will see a gate that takes you into the gardens.